polito-WAII-2025/lab1-g16/README.md

    - The application reads data from two files:
      - `waypoints.csv`: Contains the data of waypoints (timestamp, latitude, longitude).
      - `custom-parameters.yml`: Contains a configuration for the radius of the geofence.
+   - The application can also accept arguments, to set the central wayPoynt:
+     - they have to be exactly three;
+     - they have to be valid double values;
+     - they represent respectively the timestamp, the latitude and the longitude of the centre
+     - in any other cases, they are ignored with a warning message and the first point of the list is used as default value

 ### 6. **Output**:
    - The application generates a detailed `output_advanced.json` file containing:
      - **maxDistanceFromStart**: The maximum distance between the start and any waypoint.